liuly0322/ICS_LabA_Framework_Draft/docs/Lab_A.md

 Complete `FormatLine` function in `assembler.h` in this step.

-### step2: store label
+### Step2: Store label

-In the first pass of assembly, you need to store symbols with their addresses in the Symbol Table.
+In the first pass of assembly, you need to store labels with their addresses in the Symbol Table.

 Complete `LineLabelSplit` function in `assembler.cpp` in this step.

 This function accepts a formatted line(in step1) and:

 - If the first word in the line is not an opcode, then treat it as a label.
 Store it with its corresponding address in the Symbol Table.
 Return the line with the label removed.
-- else, simply return the line.
+- Otherwise, simply return the line.

 `label_map` is a member of the `assembler` class, you can store the label with its address by: